MicrosoftDocs/win32/desktop-src/Controls/bm-setstate.md

 - Winuser.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BM\_SETSTATE message

 Sets the highlight state of a button.
 The highlight state indicates whether the button is highlighted as if the user had pushed it.
-You can send this message explicitly or use the [**Button\_SetState**](button-setstate.md) macro.
+You can send this message explicitly or use the [**Button\_SetState**](/windows/win32/Windowsx/nf-windowsx-button_setstate?branch=master) macro.

 ## Parameters